Microbiology Technician Jobs in USA with Visa Sponsorship

 Do microbiology technician roles qualify for H-1B visa sponsorship?

 Yes, when the position requires a bachelor's degree in microbiology, biology, or related field.
 The role must demonstrate specialty occupation requirements, meaning any bachelor's degree won't suffice.
-Positions at pharmaceutical companies, research labs, and medical device manufacturers commonly meet H-1B criteria for microbiology technicians with relevant degrees.
+Positions at pharmaceutical companies, research labs, and medical device manufacturers commonly meet H-1B visa criteria for microbiology technicians with relevant degrees.

 What degree do I need for visa sponsorship as a microbiology technician?